SEC Regulation S-P — Privacy of Consumer Financial Information

 SEC Regulation S-P defines requirements to safeguard consumer financial data and support financial privacy compliance.

-- Support regulatory compliance and reduce exposure to privacy-related threats
+Support robust risk management and reduce exposure to privacy-related threats

 - Regulatory ContextTypeRegulationLegal InstrumentRegulationSectorFinancial SectorIndustryFinancial Services